Flaviusns/EclipseInDocker/README.md

 ## Eclipse in Docker

-This is the EclipsePhotonPapyrusDocker that contains the dockerfile wich it´s able to run eclipse photon into a docker container.
+This is the EclipsePhotonDocker that contains the dockerfile wich it´s able to run eclipse photon into a docker container.
 Now we connect to eclipse with x11 sockets

 **How to use (common):**